 There’s quite a lot here that you would hope that everyone does…

-I like how they have got their internal customers testifying
+I like how they have got their internal stakeholders testifying

 This one is really personal – I like how they are telling me about the individuals in the business